Zelenskyy leaves White House without signing minerals deal after Oval Office blowup

 It's unclear what the blowup could mean for the deal that Trump insisted was essential to repay the U.S. for the more than $180 billion in American aid sent to Kyiv since the start of the war.
 And it remains to be seen what, if anything, Trump wants Zelenskyy to do to get the deal back on track.

-The Ukrainian leader left the White House shortly after Trump shouted at him, showing open disdain.
-Untouched salad plates and other lunch items were being packed up outside the Cabinet room, where the lunch between Trump and Zelenskyy and their delegations was supposed to have taken place.
+The Ukrainian leader was asked to leave the White House by top Trump advisers shortly after Trump shouted at him, showing open disdain.

 “You’re gambling with World War III, and what you’re doing is very disrespectful to the country, this country that’s backed you far more than a lot of people say they should have,” Trump told Zelenskyy.